GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step01/Tutorial.rst

 from GEOSX to solve for pressure propagation on a simple 10x10x10 cube mesh with an anisotropic permeability.
-A pressure source term will be set in one corner of the cube, and a sink term will be set in the opposite corner of the cube.
+A pressure source term will be set in one corner of the cube, and a pressure sink term will be set in the opposite corner of the cube.

 **Objectives**